distant-viewing/dvt/paper/paper.md

 shot distance analysis [@butler2012television].

 The Distant Viewing Toolkit provides two interfaces.
-The Low-level Python API, a direct Python API, provides for customized and advanced processing of visual data.
-The High-level Command Line Interface is designed to be accessible to users with limited programming experience.
+The low-level Python API provides for customized and advanced processing of visual data.
+The high-level command line interface is designed to be accessible to users with limited programming experience.
 Metadata produced by either interface can also be further aggregated and analyzed to find patterns across a corpus.
 Drawing on theories of exploratory data analysis, the package includes a custom JavaScript visualization engine that can be run on a user's machine to visualize the metadata for search and discovery.
 Together, these provide tools for the increasingly popular application of computational methods to the study of visual culture [@wevers2019visual].
 The following sections provide further explaination of the interfaces and visualization engine followed by a section on the process and development of the package.
-Detailed documentation and tutorials are provided in the package's documentation:
+Detailed documentation and tutorials are provided in the package's
+documentation:
 [https://distant-viewing.github.io/dvt/](https://distant-viewing.github.io/dvt/).

-![Example index page from the Distant Viewing Toolkit's command line video visualization.
-Clicking on an image opens a new page to display the extracted data from each individual input.](./img/dvt-main-view.png){ width=13.5cm }

-![Example video page from the Distant Viewing Toolkit's command line video visualization from the South Korean movie *The Contact* (1997).
-Three shots are shown; scrolling up and down shows the other detected shots.
-For each shot, an annotated thumbnail, optical flow, audio tone, and spectrogram are shown along with metadata such as the start and stop time, number of detected faces, and the estimated shot length.
-Clicking on any image opens a pop-over div with a larger version of the image.
-The original image can be shown by clicking on the blue button marked "Original Image".](./img/dvt-video-view.png){ width=13.5cm }
+![Schematic of the Distant Viewing Toolkit's internal architecture.
+Algorithms are split into two types: annotators that have access to small chunks of the raw inputs and aggregators that have access to all of the extracted annotations but not the input data itself.](./img/process.png){ width=13cm }

 # Low-level Python API